SITA-RegionePiemonte/CSIAtlanteWI-PluginQgis/README.md

 See the list of contributors who participated inthis project in file Author.md

 # Copyrights
-© Copyright: Regione Piemonte 2012-2019
+© Copyright: Regione Piemonte 2019

-# License
-See the LICENSE.md file for details